vishalwaka/blog-post-dsnd/README.md

 There is 1 notebook available here to showcase work related to the above questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.

+The data is contained in three files:

+1. portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
+2. profile.json - demographic data for each customer
+3. transcript.json - records for transactions, offers received, offers viewed, and offers completed

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@vishalmadheshia).
+The main findings of the code can be found at the post available [here](https://medium.com/@vishalmadheshia/this-new-data-will-make-you-rethink-how-people-respond-to-offers-for-coffee-b89ce118b642).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>